Michael Moog

-Michael Moog is a moniker for producer/arranger/remixer Phillip Damien from New York City.
+Michael Moog is a moniker for producer/arranger/remixer Phillip Damien Gaines from New York City.

-Biography

 He scored a No. 1 hit on the Billboard Hot Dance Music/Club Play chart in 2000 with "That Sound," which sampled The Spinners' "I'll Be Around".
 "That Sound" also reached No. 32 in the UK Singles Chart.

 In 2001, Moog was injured in a car accident.
 But after months of rehabilation he returned to dancefloors in 2002 with "R U Ready."

 "That Sound" was sampled in Flanders' 2006 single "By My Side."